WHAT IS MINIMALISM?

 Then they start to think about the difference minimalising their stuff has made and go on to simplify other areas of their lives by applying the same principles.
 For example, to their calendar, their finances, what they choose to eat, what they choose to wear and so on.

-They get rid of the things they no longer want, need or love (to do, spend money on, eat, wear etc) and instead focus on what they DO want.
+They get rid of the things they no longer want, need or love (to do, spend money on, eat, wear etc) and instead re-focus on what matters more.

 The important thing to remember is that decluttering is only PART of the process to becoming Minimalist.
 It’s just a tool to help you get rid of your stuff.